RantAI-dev/Book13-DSC/content/docs/foreword.md

 ---
-weight: 200
+weight: 400
 title: "Foreword"
 description: "The best way to predict the future is to create it!"
-icon: "article"
+icon: "send"
 date: "2025-05-04T17:45:47.557549+07:00"
 lastmod: "2025-05-04T17:45:47.557565+07:00"
 katex: true
 draft: false
 toc: true
 ---

+{{% alert icon="💡" context="info" %}}
+<strong>"<em>The best way to predict the future is to create it!</em>"</strong>
+{{% /alert %}}

+{{% alert icon="📖" context="success" %}}

 <p style="text-align: justify;">
 The commercial world is replete with promising opportunities for those who dare to harness the power of data.
 Yet, it remains equally riddled with friction—especially the persistent divide between business understanding and technology execution.
 Far too often, business leaders and executives frame commercial problems solely in terms of revenue, operations, and market share, while data scientists and engineers speak a different language of algorithms, models, and code.
-It is precisely this dichotomy that Data Science for Commercial seeks to eradicate.
+It is precisely this dichotomy that <em>Data Science for Commercial</em> seeks to eradicate.
 This book offers a much-needed cohesive framework, bringing together decision-makers and technical experts under a single, unifying vision.
 </p>

 <p style="text-align: justify;">